marcos-pereira/datafiles/README.md

 ```
 The result should be the creation of file1.txt and file2.txt with some example text written to it.

+# datafileprinter
+The DataFilePrinter class is a C++ class that allow to create and open files and print data to them.

-# How to use the class DataFilePrinter
+## How to use the class DataFilePrinter
 1. Include the library to your code:
 ```
 #include "path_to_repo/include/DataFilePrinter.h"